MrNewb/MrNewbWeaponTints/README.md

 Welcome to the readme :)

-This is Weapon Tints for ox_inventory

-Nobody has released it free and I wanted to help people so I am releasing this, dont be a jerk and sell it please.
-I encourage prs, sharing code and working with people.
-I do ask you dont rename it as its my first release in over a year, while small its got a good use.
-Also thank you to the ox team for giving us this at all.

-customize consume to whatever you want
+These are weapon tints/ serial removals for ox_inventory, and I've included an item for removing serial numbers.
+I've noticed they haven't been offered for free yet, so I'm releasing them to assist others.
+Please refrain from selling them out of respect.
+I advocate for collaboration, sharing code, and teamwork.
+I kindly request not to alter the name since this is my first release in over a year, despite its modest size, it serves a valuable purpose.
+Additionally, I want to express gratitude to the ox team for making this possible.
+Feel free to customize consumption according to your preferences.

 Video of resource